Dear Mom friends,

 I need to tell you something that’s been on my heart for a while.
 And I’m ready to get it off my chest:

 I’m sorry being a mom has made me distant.
 And I mean that from the bottom of my heart.

 I know I’m not the same girl I was when we first met.
-The truth is, this motherhood thing has been a rollercoaster of emotions and it has been harder than I expected.
+The truth is, this motherhood thing has been a rollercoaster of emotions, and it has been harder than I expected.
 Yet much better than I could have ever known too.
 But the balance of parenting and staying connected with mom friends hasn’t been as easy as I thought.
 And I think I haven’t realized that until now.

 Honestly, parenting has taken pieces of my energy and heart that I didn’t know existed.
-And it’s pushed me to greater lengths than any love ever has in both good ways and hard ways.
+And it’s pushed me to greater lengths than any love ever has, in good and hard ways.
 But it’s also made me distant from you too.
 And for that, I want to say I am sorry.
 I promise I still love you with all my heart.
 And I need you.
-My love for you just doesn’t look the same because I’m not the same girl I once was.
+My love for you doesn’t look the same because I’m not the same girl I once was.
 Instead, I’m a girl with kids surrounding her day and night and only so much energy to give.